iliis/crossword/README.md

 - *show_shooting_range*: Shows shooting range window ;)
 - *restore_saved_state*: Load backup from disk (if any).
 Useful if application crashed.
+- *wakeup*: Send a key to wake up application from sleep / exit screensaver.

 Events